Mentoring programmes

 Other parties organising mentoring

-Mentoring programme by the Suomen Mentorit association: (programme in Finnish)
+Mentoring programme by the Suomen Mentorit association: (programme in Finnish and in English)

-The application period for the programme is twice a year.
+The application period for the nationwide programme is once a year.

 You can apply if you

-3) Are looking for your first permanent job and interested in developing yourself
+3. are looking for your first permanent job matching your education, or you are at the beginning of your career and interested in developing yourself,

-5) Are 32 years of age or younger
+5. are 35 years of age or younger.

-Further information is available on the Suomen Mentorit website (in Finnish only) and Facebook page.
+Further information is available on the Suomen Mentorit website and LinkedIn and Facebook page.

 Mentoring at the University of Helsinki is also organised by some subject-specific student organisations and student associations.
 You can ask about mentoring from the career coordinator of your association.
 Contact details for all associations are available on the Student Union of the University of Helsinki website.